Dollar climbs in Baghdad and Erbil - Shafaq News

 Shafaq News- Baghdad/ Erbil

-The US dollar closed Thursday’s trading higher in Iraq, hovering around 151,000 dinars per 100 dollars.
+The US dollar closed Sunday’s trading higher in Iraq, hovering around 151,000 dinars per 100 dollars.